-- Adhering to applicable laws and regulations. - Following the core values and principles of the Group's code of conduct that promote integrity and good business practice. - Living up to its sustainability commitments.
+- Adhering to applicable laws and regulations. - Following the core values and principles of the Group's code of conduct that promote integrity and good business practice.

 The Group centrally manages certain aspects of risk to reputation, for example, communications, through functions with the appropriate expertise.
 Potential risks to Zurich's reputation are included in its risk assessment processes and tools, including the Total Risk ProfilingTM process.